 How did you start recruiting?
 Why are you still there?

 Actually, I started to recruit people at the university.
 In a student organization, I was responsible to staff teams of students who worked together on a certain project for a company.
 In doing this I needed to think of ways to find suitable students, sell the project topic to them and select the team members.
 The fact that one of my majors was human resources didn’t really help — theoretically.

 But I learned a lot about HR and realized that within HR recruiting is the most interesting part.
 One can influence the future of an organization by attracting and hiring the right ones who will be responsible for the future success of the company.

 In today’s markets, recruiting is still the hottest topic in HR, more than 60% of the HR startups are focused on this area.
 And we are moving from a cost-oriented function to a strategical function, finally.

 Speaking about career aspirations, as a kid, what did you want to be?

-It may sound silly, but I thought I would become a stockbroker in the age of around 12 years.
+It may sound silly, but I thought I would become a stockbroker at the age of around 12 years.
 And before my studies, I actually worked as a FOREX dealer.
-After half a year I realized that it was way to and went to university.
+After half a year I realized that it was way, too, and went to university.

 Tell us about the Institute for Competitive Recruitment (ICR).
 How did you come up with the idea of your own company?
 What’s the mission behind ICR?